ilyasergey/YSC2229/source/week-01b_correctness.rst

   postcondition holds.

-Together the pre- and postcondition ``P``/``Q`` of a function are frequently referred to as a **contract**, **specification**, or **invariant** of a function.
+Together the pre- and postcondition ``P``/``Q`` of a function are frequently referred to as its **contract**, **specification**, or **invariant**.
 Even though we will be using those notions interchangeably, *contract* is most commonly appears in the context of dynamic correctness checking (i.e., testing), while *invariant* is most commonly used in the context of imperative computations, which we will see below.

 A function ``f`` is called **correct** with respect to a specification ``P``/``Q``, if whenever its input satisfies ``P`` (i.e., ``P x1 ...